That Surprising Chord That Catches Your Ear — Borrowed Chords

 3. Smoother Voice Leading

-Borrowed chords often allow chromatic movement in the bass or inner voices — which sounds sophisticated even in simple arrangements.
+Borrowed chords often open up chromatic movement in the bass or inner voices.
+That sounds sophisticated even in simple arrangements.

 The Most Commonly Used Borrowed Chords